itsankitkp/itsankitkp/README.md

-- 👋 Hi, I’m @itsankitkp
+- 👋 Hi, I’m Ankit Kumar Pandey
-- 👀 I’m interested in ...
+- 👀 I’m interested in developing scalable softwares.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning rust, python and go.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source projects.
-- 📫 How to reach me ...
+- 📫 Reach me at itsankitkp@gmail.com

 <!---
 itsankitkp/itsankitkp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.